-Nor was popularity a criterion.
+Nor was popularity with readers a criterion.
 Even in Chicago, many of the city’s better writers are not exactly household names, unless the household happens to be in Hyde Park.
 Asked to identify him, most Illinoisans would guess that Henry B. Fuller was Secretary of State in the Kerner administration Critic Robert Bray recommends Elia Peattie’s The Precipice as "one of the finest—and unaccountably neglected—of Chicago novels by and about women."
 Peattie was the first "girl reporter" on the Chicago Tribune, and rose, if that is the appropriate term, to become that paper’s books editor and head literary critic.
-Peattie befriended the young Floyd Dell before he became a literary critic that outshone her, even inviting the young Dell to her home and read one of J. M. Synge’s recent plays to him.
+Peattie befriended the young Floyd Dell before he became a literary critic who outshone her, even inviting the young Dell to her home and reading one of J. M. Synge’s recent plays to him.
 More locals probably know the names of Cubs center fielders from the 1920s than know her name or her work.

 Nor is nativity the criterion.
 John Dos Passos is often claimed as a Chicago writer, but while he was born here he was raised largely in Virginia, and never lived here, and wrote about the city only glancingly and in a late, minor novel.
 Indeed, most of the authors associated with the city came from somewhere else and stayed in Chicago only on their way somewhere else, fleeing as Wright did to Paris and Bellow did to Hyde Park.
 Upton Sinclair might have authored the most famous Chicago novel in The Jungle, but he was not a Chicagoan.
 Willa Cather was another of the type that critic Bray calls a literary tourist; all Chicago contributed to the heroine of The Song of the Lark, writes Bray, "is an unwelcome knowledge of 'rush hour.'"
 Then there are the writers who were citizens of Chicagoland but who never wrote about it; the model of the type is Ernest Hemingway, who was from a near-Chicago suburb and never wrote about it but whose likeness in bronze stands just outside the Chicago Authors Room on the seventh floor of the Harold Washington Library along with Gwendolyn Brooks and Saul Bellow.

 An artist of such reputation is perforce a civic asset, like the Sears Tower or the Cubs, and while Chicago may be indifferent to art it is fully alert to celebrity.
-Not many novelist are feted at the Art Institute by the mayor, as Bellow was for his 75th birthday by Richard J. Daley.
+Not many novelist are feted at the Art Institute by a Chicago mayor, as Bellow was for his 75th birthday by Richard J. Daley.
 “Mayor Daley in a little City Hall ceremony gave me a five-hundred-dollar check, awarded by the Midland Authors’ Society for my novel Herzog.” recalled Bellow years later. “’Mr. Mayor, have you read Herzog?’ asked one of the reporters, needling him.
 ‘I’ve looked into it,’ said Daley, thick-skinned and staunch.
 Art is not the mayor’s dish.
 Indeed, why should it be?
 I much prefer his neglect to the sort of interest Stalin took in poetry.”

 Chicago treats its famous authors as celebrities rather than artists, trotted out to entice tourists or impress the critics.
 It was perhaps inevitable that Carl Sandburg—who knew something about how important self-promotion is to a career—has been adopted as the city’s unofficial Chicago Writer.
 Sandburg is not much respected by the literati however.
 David Mamet said of Sandburg, “His poetry was a second tincture of Walt Whitman; and, finally, not good for all that much more than correcting the roll on a pool table.”
 However, he and Studs Terkel, his successor to the mantle of Chicago Everyman, embodied the kind of place it is.
-His description of his Chicago as the city of big shoulders (widely misquoted as “broad shoulders,” such is the pull of the Chicago Bears on the popular imagination) is quoted endlessly.
+Sandburg's description of his Chicago as the city of big shoulders (widely misquoted as “broad shoulders,” such is the pull of the Chicago Bears on the popular imagination) is quoted endlessly.
 Hungry visitors to the historical society can snack on Hobo hash” or “Sheboygan bratwurst” in the Big shoulders Café.
-Naming a park or school after the poet was not enough; the massive Sandburg Village between Division Street and North Avenue along Clark and LaSalle, a urban renewal project for upscale renters in the 1960s, was named by the developer after the poet of the common people.
+Naming a park or school after the poet was not enough for Chicago; the massive Sandburg Village between Division Street and North Avenue along Clark and LaSalle, a urban renewal project for upscale renters in the 1960s, was named by the developer after the poet of the common people.